mdrame/8-sWeed/README.md

  ## About :

-8's Weed is an iOS mobile app that provides user with detail information about canabis strain
+A mobile app built in swift to help user find close by library using CoreLocation

+## Progress :

+Loading ...

 ## Technology :